 Glaucoma is a significant cause of blindness in Asia.
 In fact, glaucoma is one of the leading causes of blindness and impaired vision among people in all parts of the world.
 Different populations tend to suffer from different types of glaucoma.
 In general, Africans and Asians are more inclined to develop glaucoma and to lose their sight than Caucasians.

 WHAT CAUSES GLAUCOMA?

 Increased intraocular pressure is one cause of damage to the optic nerve, and indicates a problem with too much aqueous fluid in the eye.
 This may be due to the eye producing too much aqueous, the aqueous not draining properly through the outflow facility (the trabecular meshwork), or the angle formed between the cornea and the iris is narrow or closed, blocking the drainage of aqueous.

 While glaucoma is more common as people age, it can occur at any age.
 Glaucoma tends to run in families so family history is a risk factor.
-Other risk factors include race, diabetes, migraines, short sightedness (myopia), eye injuries, blood pressure, or use of cortisone drugs (steroids).
+Other risk factors include race, diabetes, migraines, short-sightedness (myopia), eye injuries, blood pressure, or the use of cortisone drugs (steroids).

 HOW IS GLAUCOMA DETECTED?